 Gereon’s headless body hit the ground a second after.
 The initial soldier startled and screamed Gereon’s name, but Scorpio interrupted him—

 “Two months ago, Gereon accidentally shot and killed a man and his daughter while attempting to apprehend Augen members at a rally.
 The Militärpolizei covered the incident up, and Gereon hasn’t been able to live with himself since.
-He’s thrown himself into every case he’s been assigned like it’s his last and was hoping to die on assignment.
+He’s thrown himself into every operation he’s been assigned like it’s his last and was hoping to die on assignment.
 I gave him a choice, and he chose this.”